MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/manage-loop-components.md

 Just like other Microsoft 365 experiences, Loop also leverages core services across SharePoint and Microsoft 365.
 To effectively enable Loop experiences or OneDrive and SharePoint files-backed experiences powered by Fluid Framework, follow the instructions in [Office 365 URLs and IP address ranges](/microsoft-365/enterprise/urls-and-ip-address-ranges) to ensure connections to Loop services.

-#### Microsoft 365 Group for Cloud Policy
+#### Microsoft 365 Groups for Cloud Policy

-You must create or use an existing Microsoft 365 Group that defines which users in your organization this policy will apply to.
-You can learn how to create a Microsoft 365 Group by visiting [Create a Microsoft 365 Group](https://learn.microsoft.com/en-us/microsoft-365/admin/create-groups/create-groups?view=o365-worldwide).
+You must create or use an existing Microsoft 365 group that defines which users in your organization this policy will apply to.
+You can learn how to create a Microsoft 365 group by visiting [Create a Microsoft 365 group](/microsoft-365/admin/create-groups/create-groups).

 You'll need this group for the Cloud Policy setup procedure below.